August 13

 This year hasn’t been easy for anyone, but co-parents who take the right precautions can still help their child thrive during the 2020/2021 school year.

-However, if your co-parent combats your attempts to communicate about your child's education or places their health in jeopardy, you may need to take more serious measures.
-At The Law Offices of Jason K.S.
-Porter, P.A, we can help you file for a custody order modification to make your custody arrangement more accurately reflect your needs.
+However, if your co-parent combats your attempts to communicate about your child’s education or places their health in jeopardy, you may need to take more serious measures.
+At Problems?
+Pick Porter!™, we can help you file for a custody order modification to make your custody arrangement more accurately reflect your needs.